 When beginning a piece, I usually have no preconceived notions of the finished work.
 There might be an idea of general form or colors I choose to use but is the process that fascinates me, the ever-changing creation which grows as I paint.
 In my Dreamscape Series, which is composed of mostly oil paintings and some acrylics, I experiment with color, mixing paint directly on the canvas rather than the traditional palette.
 I am not always satisfied with the result, so sometimes I paint over them, producing new works which many times incorporate the written word.

 I often take photographs of surface images like brick walls and cracked pavement and experiment with surface forms through mixed media pieces.
 The surface is built up in low relief using plaster and then painted.
 Sometimes representational forms take shape, and sometimes the reliefs are altered by carving into them.

 Working with reliefs arose from a long abiding fascination of aged textures such as copper patina, tree barks and weathered buildings.
 It highlights the impermanence of life and depicts the beauty of decay that is not always recognized or appreciated.

 Circumstances caused me to shift to painting small watercolors because of their size and portability.
 I draw on top of the paintings with ink to create pieces that resemble stained glass works.

 I feel compelled to work in the realm of abstraction and non-representation.
-A regular meditation practitioner, I am inspired by shifting consciousness which gives rise to patterns, shapes, and ideas, forever changing into something different.
-I aspire to make the unseen seen, to make aware in the viewer that which is often overlooked.
+As a regular meditation practitioner, I am inspired by shifting consciousness which gives rise to patterns, shapes, and ideas, forever changing into something different.
+I aspire to make the unseen seen, to spark awareness in the viewer that which is often overlooked.